madhavms/micromesh/README.md

 - `hostApp` is the host application.
 - `finWidget` is a standalone application which exposes `StockWidget` component.

+In this case a stock price widget is loaded at runtime into a host system.

 ## Starting the App

 Run `yarn start`.